pskrunner14/descriptor/README.md

-# descriptor
+# Descriptor

-Image Captioning using CNN Encoder and RNN Decoder
+Image Captioning using CNN Encoder and RNN Decoder with PyTorch and TorchVision.